mypoolin/pgupi/README.md

 ## Pseudocode For CheckSum Generation

 You can find below the steps to be followed for generating the checksum when making the POST request.
-Also, a sample code is written below in Python to give you an idea.
+Also, pseudo code is written below in Python to give you an idea.

 1. Initialize an array and put in elements as arr = [username, merchant_txn_id, amount, secret]